spamhaus/spamassassin-dqs/README.md

 #### How do I register a DQS key?

 It's very easy, just go [here](https://www.spamhaustech.com/dqs/) and complete the registration procedure.
-After you register an account, go to [this](https://portal.spamhaustech.com/src/manual/dqs/) page and note the DQS key.
+After you register an account, go to [this](https://portal.spamhaustech.com/manuals/dqs/) page and you'll find the DQS key under section "1.0 Datafeed Query Service".

 ***